SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### 10. The Woman of T’ai-shan

-- Gathering in and letting go are Ch’an terms for being inaccessible and being accommodating;
+- Gathering in and letting go are Ch’an terms for being inaccessible and being accommodating.

 ### 11. Two Sicknesses